jkuruzovich/jkuruzovich.github.io-hugo/content/home/about.md

 [[education.courses]]
   course = "BS in "
-  institution = "Massachusetts Institute of Technology" year = 1996
+  institution = "Lafayette College" year = 1996
 +++

 # Biography

-I'm a professor of business analytics at Rensellaer Polyte
+I'm a professor of business analytics at Rensselaer Polytechnic Institute.

-Rensselaer Polytechnic Institute